SolidPIPe/twitchtips/_posts/2014-04-30-twitch-teams.md

 ## Who can make a team?
 Teams can only be created by a partnered streamer (no sub button required!).

 <br>The partner emails partnersupport in order to request a team.
+Once approved, the partner can then go to;

+* Settings
+* Click "Channels & Videos"
+* Scroll down to "Teams"

-Once approved, the partner can then go to Settings > Channels & Videos then scroll down to "Teams", click "Edit" team (or just add your team url name to this: http://www.twitch.tv/team/YOURNAMEHERE/edit) and add members, manage the order in which members will appear, and add art to spiff the main-page up.
+Click "Edit" team (or just add your team url name to this: http://www.twitch.tv/team/YOURNAMEHERE/edit) and add members, manage the order in which members will appear, and add art to spiff the main-page up.

 <br>You can add a featured channel to this main-page, review the archives, as well as review stats and revenue for any team member that has enabled sharing these features.